antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

     142.473907   38.087746   29.206949  142.514374   37.983589   27.932550  142.614288   38.076675   26.574770   90.000000   18.332708
     ..................................................................................................................................

  They can be easily plotted by simple personal scripts.
 In the folder *utils* there is the script *slip_distribution_plot.m*.
-Running it providing the name of folder in the format:

-     output/*name_folder*_slip/*rigidity*/*magnitude*/*scaling_law*

-the plot of the slip distributions will be saved in the same output folder.
-It is worth to clarify that these plots are simplified (and fast) sketches of the slip distributions, that can be promptly used to verify that the process led to accetable results.
+This script can be run either in the MATLAB command window or with the usual following commands:

+    matlab -nodisplay -nosplash -nodesktop -r "run('slip_dsitribution_plot_AGI.m'); exit;"

+    ./run_slip_distribution_plot.sh /usr/local/MATLAB/MATLAB_Runtime/v99/

+This script will ask which class of scenario (which magnitude and scaling law) you will to plot and will save the *.png* plots in the corresponding *output* folder